amitsaha/raspi-guide/chap1/raspi_1.rst

 intend to use the desktop, keeping the default 64 MB shared memory (or even increasing it to 128 MB) may result in better desktop experience.
-We will learn how you can configure the shared memory value in a later part of this article.
+We will learn how you can configure the shared memory value in a later part of this chapter.

 The Linux distribution details and the Kernel version can be obtained using ::